Gail Woldu, Trinity College

 CMS Board Member for Music in General Studies

 Most of us acknowledged the increasingly comprehensive nature of contemporary “music appreciation” courses.
-Not only do these introductory courses include the “standard” fare of classical music, they often also introduce students to American popular music and music around the world.
+Not only do these introductory courses include the “standard” fare of classical music, but they often also introduce students to American popular music and music around the world.
 One participant noted that she begins her music appreciation classes with a survey of world music; another told us he works from the familiar – technology in popular music – to the less familiar, which for his students is classical music.
-Finding just the right text among the dozens that are now available can be daunting.
-We discussed texts we had used successfully in our classes and considered what the ideal book would contain.
+We also discussed texts we had used successfully in our classes and considered what the ideal book would contain.
+We concluded that finding just the right one among the dozens now available is daunting.